bokkypoobah/TheSausages/README.md

 <hr />

-##### "draw a cruise missile flying through clouds with flames emitted from the rocket engine at the back, but replace the cruise missile with a long sausage with the ethereum logo and the letters GM embossed in gold on the sausage.
-Add a single goggly eye to the front of the cruise sausage"
+##### "walter white from breaking standing in front of a bus in a green office shirt without any trousers in the desert aiming a gun at a target, but replace the gun with a gun-shaped long sausage with the ethereum logo and the letters GM embossed in gold on the side of the sausage.
+Add a single goggly eye to the front of the sausage"

 <kbd><img src="images/drawethereumgmwalterwhite.png" /></kbd>